putyourlightson/craft-spark-module/README.md

 Spark plugin issues should be reported to https://github.com/putyourlightson/craft-spark/issues

-Spark plugin changes are documented in https://github.com/putyourlightson/craft-spark/blob/develop/CHANGELOG.md
+The Spark plugin changelog is at https://github.com/putyourlightson/craft-spark/blob/develop/CHANGELOG.md

 ## Documentation